leobel96/LambdaBooth/README.md

 - For every problem related to opencv, gphoto2 or the other libraries used, please refer to their support page.
 In particular: [gphoto2](https://github.com/gphoto/gphoto2), [opencv](https://github.com/skvark/opencv-python) and [python-gphoto2](https://github.com/jim-easterbrook/python-gphoto2).

 ## TODO
-- Add a way to edit configuration from a GUI
 - Video Demonstration
 - LambdaBooth.py file
 - Display wiring